 Due to external factors such as the sun, while your undertones will always remain the same, the shade of your skin will alter throughout the year,says make-up artist Scarlett Burton, @scarlett_burton.
 Skin conditions such as rosacea, acne, dehydration and dullness will also impact how your overtones appear.

-When it comes to drilling down undertones, warm tends to include yellow, orange and apricot tones; cool includes pink, red and blue while neutral is a balanced blend of both.
+When it comes to drilling down undertones, historically warm tends to include yellow, orange and apricot tones; cool includes pink, red and what was thought to be blue while neutral was a balanced blend of both.
 But where’s the green?
 That’s where olive skin tones have been getting lost in the mix as while most olive skin tones do tend to have warm or neutral undertones and paler olive skins can lean towards a cooler scale, to find a spot-on foundation match, there has to be a hint of green in it otherwise it simply won’t marry up to your skin tone.

 As an olive-skinned person myself, I know how hard it is to find foundations with enough of a yellow/khaki base to counteract the pink pigments most often seen in traditional foundations,